Eating Starches for Adrenal Health

-So often, I hear the story that someone read a slew of articles or very popular book and decided to cut starches and grains from their diet to heal a leaky gut.
-They are now dealing with significant – or severe – adrenal hypofunction and usually accompanying thyroid hypofunction.
+So often, I hear the story that someone read a bunch of blog posts or very popular book and decided to cut starches and grains from their diet to heal a leaky gut.
+They are now dealing with significant – or severe – adrenal hypofunction and accompanying thyroid hypofunction.

 - cold extremities

 - increased brain fog

 - moderate to severe fatigue